PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 > *This section and all its subsections are normative*

-Today, Certificate Receiver do not have a way to request certificates from a Certificate Distributor.
-Also, Data Certificate Distributor have no visibility on the status of a published certificate beyond the technical delivery.
-Finally, Certificate Distributor do not have a standard mechanism to send new certificates to the Certificate Receiver when they become available.
+Today, Certificate Consumer do not have a way to request certificates from a Certificate Provider.
+Also, Data Certificate Provider have no visibility on the status of a published certificate beyond the technical delivery.
+Finally, Certificate Provider do not have a standard mechanism to send new certificates to the Certificate Consumer when they become available.

 Use cases to provide certificates (from who initiates communication, negotiation and data transfer):

-- Certificate Receiver -> Certificate Distributor : Company Certificate Request
+- Certificate Consumer -> Certificate Provider : Company Certificate Request
-- Certificate Distributor -> Certificate Receiver : Company Certificate Push
+- Certificate Provider -> Certificate Consumer : Company Certificate Push

 Use case to give feedback for provided certificates:

-- Certificate Receiver -> Certificate Distributor : Company Certificate Status (Accepted, Rejected or Received)
+- Certificate Consumer -> Certificate Provider : Company Certificate Status (Accepted, Rejected or Received)

 ### 2.1 API Specification